Tutorial: XAFS Scans and Energy Scans

 Running a Multi-Segment XAFS Scan

 The xafs_scan() function can accept multiple sets of values to accomodate additional scan regions.
-After the first set of four parameters (start, step, exposure, stop), additional sets of three parameters (step, exposure, stop) can be given and will use the previous stop energy as its new start energy.
+After the first set of four parameters (start, stop, step, exposure), additional sets can be given as tuples.

 Additionally, Haven will look up the literature energy for a given X-ray absorption edge, in this case the Ni K-edge.